SEPTRA- trimethoprim and sulfamethoxazole tablet

 Clinical studies of SEPTRA did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.

 Pharmacokinetics parameters for sulfamethoxazole were similar for geriatric subjects and younger adult subjects.
-The mean maximum serum trimethoprim concentration was higher and mean renal clearance of trimpethoprim was lower in geriatric subjects compared with younger subjects3 (see CLINICAL PHARMACOLOGY: Geriatric Pharmacokinetics:).
+The mean maximum serum trimethoprim concentration was higher and mean renal clearance of trimethoprim was lower in geriatric subjects compared with younger subjects3 (see CLINICAL PHARMACOLOGY: Pharmacokinetics in Geriatric Patients).

 The following adverse reactions associated with the use of SEPTRA or trimethoprim-sulfamethoxazole were identified in clinical studies, postmarketing or published reports.
 Because some of these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.